iammelvink/CoronaBank/README.md

-# TemplateRepo
+# CoronaBank

-## Repository for my project
+## Repository for my CoronaBank Android app project

-Find out how to build a web app platform .
-Authors tackle CRUD functions and connect the system to a database, using PHP, SQL and for the front end, HTML and CSS.
+Find out how to build a native Android banking app that is functional and secure.
+Screenshots are disabled within this app to improve security and maintain user confidentiality.
+Author Melvin Kisten tackle authentication, check balance, transfer and payment functions.
+We are making use of SQLite for demo purposes, however you are recommened to switch to something like MySQL or Redis for a database, using Java and SQL, and for the front end, XML.

 1. Methodologies/Project Management: